 Another interesting site in the area is Hopson Plantation.
 The Hopson Planting Company was established in 1852 to grow cotton, the Delta's cash crop.
 The 4,000-acre property reached its

 heyday in the 1940s when the company was first to grow and harvest a cotton crop produced completely by mechanical methods.
 No longer a functioning farm, the Hopson Plantation and Commissary stands today in much the same condition as it was more than fifty years ago.

 After you've worked up an appetite discovering all of the Mississippi blues history and heritage in Clarksdale, you'll have plenty of places to dine.
 Right beside the sign marking the historic crossroads is another famous Clarksdale landmark: Abe's Bar-B-Q. Since 1924, barbeque lovers have flocked to Abe's to enjoy tender pulled pork sandwiches and splendid sides.
 Come hungry and order the 'Big Abe.'
 Chamoun's Rest Haven Restaurant is indeed a haven of multi-cultural dining in the heart of the Mississippi Delta.
 An extensive menu features American and Italian fare as well as some of the area's best Lebanese cuisine.
 Don't leave without sampling the stuffed grape leaves, stuffed cabbage and stuffed kibbie.

 Clarksdale, Mississippi, is a colorful mix of Delta characters and fascinating places.
 Discover the Riverside Hotel where blueswoman Bessie Smith died and John F. Kennedy, Jr. slept.
-Eat at the home of the World's Famous Hot Tamales at Hicks', or dine at Madiidi's, a restaurant owned and frequented by Morgan Freeman.
+Eat Larry's Tamales, the best on planet earth!
 Be sure to do some shopping before you leave town - and here's a unique place you'll want to check out: Taking its name from a type of biscuit of similar size, Cathead Delta Blues & Folk Art store features a full selection of Mississippi blues CDs, videos, DVDs, books and collectibles as well as Southern folk art.
 It's a great place to find some souvenirs for your friends or for yourself.
 Be sure to stop in and pick up a memory from your trip to the historic Delta.